fsossan/fabriziosossancom_build/static/mountains/mountains.md

 ![alt text](./pic/23meniggrat.png)

 ## From Greberegg down to Thun lake in Leissigen, 2 Dec 2023
-If we could sum up all the snow we got this winter, we would have snow until late summer.
+If we could sum up all the snow we got this winter, we would have snow until the summer of next year.

 ![alt text](./pic/23leisigen.png)